Jasan33/Redtype/README.md

 <h1 align="center"> Welcome to Redtype! </h1>
-The offcial Redtype website
+The offcial Redtype github where all the magic happend

-In this website, you can test your word typing speed, compete with others, check your globally ranking and imporove your typing.
+In this website, you can test your typing speed, compete with others, rise your globally ranking, level up to be the greates and last but, not least imporove your typing.

-Typing is both useful and fun for everyone!

 ### How the game works:
-This game uses wpm to determain speed, wpm stands simply for "words per minute" and its used to descripe how fast a user can type.
+This game uses wpm to determain speed, wpm stands simply for "words per minute" and is used to descripe how fast a user can type.
 Typing speed can always be improved by the more you play.
 Once you enter the website you will see some randomized words pop up in a screen.
 Below this screen is an input field where you can start the test.
-Once the timer hits 0 seconds it will automatically stop the game and display your results.
+Once the timer hits 0 it will automatically stop the game and display your results.

 ## Whats new?
 - Randomized words